-Above all, we trace the apostle's presence in the postscript to every letter, which he adds as an authentication, in his own characteristic handwriting, "which is the sign in every epistle - so I write" (2Thessalonians 3:17, HBFV).
+Above all, we trace the apostle Paul's presence in the postscript to every letter, which he adds as an authentication, in his own characteristic handwriting, "which is the sign in every epistle - so I write" (2Thessalonians 3:17, HBFV).
 Sometimes, the apostle from Tarsus is moved with indignation when he thinks of the false brethren among those whom he addresses, "The salutation of me Paul with my own hand: if any man love not the Lord Jesus Christ, let him be accursed" (1Corinthians 16:22).

-"The grace of the Lord Jesus Christ be with you.
+The grace of the Lord Jesus Christ be with you.
 My love be with you all in Christ Jesus.
-Amen" (1Corinthians 16:23 - 24, HBFV)
+Amen (1Corinthians 16:23 - 24, HBFV).

 No reasonable man can learn to know and love the Apostle of the Gentiles, Paul, without asking himself the questions, "What was the principle by which, through such a life, he was animated?
 What was the strength in which he labored with such immense results?"
-Nor can the most sceptical inquirer doubt for one moment the full sincerity of the apostle from Tarsus when he wrote the following to the church in Galatia.
+Nor can the most sceptical inquirer doubt for one moment the full sincerity of the apostle Paul from Tarsus when he wrote the following to the church in Galatia.

 I have been crucified with Christ, yet I live.
 Indeed, it is no longer I; but Christ lives in me.
 For the life that I am now living in the flesh, I live by faith - that very faith of the Son of God, Who loved me and gave Himself for me (Galatians 2:20, HBFV).